asreview/asreview/docs/source/10minutes_asreview.rst

 Under the hood
 ~~~~~~~~~~~~~~

 At every iteration, ASReview orders each paper by their likeliness of inclusion,
 with the most likely papers presented first for reading.
 ASReview bases its
 decisions on the papers you indicated prior to running the analysis, and the subsequent
 decisions you make on the abstracts you get presented with during the
 analysis.
 The higher the number of included/excluded papers, the quicker
-the software recognizes your choices for inclusion.
+the software recognises your choices for inclusion.

 The underlying technique in the software can be adapted by the user.
 More specifically, you can choose different